Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 What it does: HRD Korea manages the Employment Permit System (고용허가제, gogyong heogaje) for E-9 workers: language testing, worker selection, training, and repatriation.
 The broader government Employment Center network provides in-person, free job counseling with multilingual staff.

-Best for: E-9 workers navigating the EPS workplace-change process.
+Best for: E-9 workers handling the EPS workplace-change process.
 Workers needing rights guidance.
 E-9, H-2, and similar workers in Korean cities.

 Honest verdict: The Employment Center network is the correct resource for E-9 workers who need to change workplaces or access training programs.
 It is not a job board.
 Go in person, bring your ARC.
 Centers are located in major cities across Korea.